Listen up, all you self-proclaimed Disney movie buffs! We’re calling you down to the red carpet!

 But Have You Seen: The Sword in the Stone (1963) or The Black Cauldron (1985)

-The Sword and the Stone and The Black Caudron are similar-ish but far less well known!
+The Sword and the Stone and The Black Cauldron are similar-ish but far less well known!

-But maybe all of that will change now that Sword and the Stone just got ITS OWN float in Disneyland’s new daytime parade, Magic Happens!
-And Merlin is TOPS on this one, y’all!
+The Sword and the Stone even got ITS OWN float in Disneyland’s daytime parade, Magic Happens! (temporarily unavailable) And Merlin is TOPS on this one, y’all!
 Wait until you see his moves!

 You’ve Probably Seen: Mary Poppins (1964)